By Donna Cardillo, RN, MA, CSP, FAAN

 Join a Specialty Association as a Student Member

-Some other associations that offer student memberships are the Association of periOperative Registered Nurses; the Association of Women’s Health, Obstetric and Neonatal Nurses; and the Academy of Medical-Surgical Nurses.
+Some additional examples of associations that offer student memberships are the Association of periOperative Registered Nurses (AORN); the Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN); and the Academy of Medical-Surgical Nurses (AMSN).
 Belonging to a specialty organization will also give you an edge in breaking into that specialty after graduation.

 Look for Student Externships